 Bad breath, otherwise known as halitosis, can be embarrassing for sufferers.
-When you consider that the prevalence of halitosis has been reported to be as high as 50% (Pedrazzi et al., 2016), it’s important to understand the causes.
-In this article, we explain what you can do to help tackle bad breath.
+Considering that the prevalence of halitosis has been reported to be as high as 50% (Pedrazzi et al., 2016), it’s essential to understand the causes.
+This article explains what you can do to help tackle bad breath.

 Causes of bad breath